Southern Africa Safaris

 Southern Africa safaris are defined by space, contrast, and control.
-This region offers some of the continent’s most varied and carefully protected wildlife environments, making it ideal for travellers who value depth, privacy, and considered pacing.
+The region offers some of the continent’s most varied and carefully protected wildlife environments, making it ideal for travellers who value depth, privacy, and considered pacing.

-Wildlife & Species in Southern Africa
+Wildlife & Species

 - Lion, leopard, cheetah, and spotted hyena